glitch-soc/docs/contributing/frontend/index.md

     Ideally, each file should contain (and export) only a single component.

+ -  <dfn>`locales`</dfn>:
--   __`locales`__ : Here live Glitchsoc custom translations and overrides to the original mastodon messages.
+    Here live Glitchsoc custom translations and overrides to the original mastodon messages.
     We decided to split this off from `mastodon/locales` to avoid merge conflicts.
     We have adjusted the locale script, so messages in `glitch/locales` are added to, and replace if needed, messages with matching keys from `mastodon/locales`.

-    _Please try to avoid modifying the original files_ (eg. by running `yarn manage:translations` and commiting the changes).
-Don't worry about `defaultMessages.json`, it's presently not used for anything - all the important stuff goes in `en.json` (or other languages, if you like).
+    **Please try to avoid modifying the original files** (eg. by running `yarn manage:translations` and commiting the changes).
+    Don't worry about `defaultMessages.json`, it's presently not used for anything—all the important stuff goes in `en.json` (or other languages, if you like).

- -  __`reducers` :__
+ -  <dfn>`reducers`</dfn>:
     These are Redux reducers, to complement the actions provided by the `actions` folder.

- -  __`util` :__
+ -  <dfn>`util`</dfn>:
     These are generic scripts which do not fit into any of the categories above.

 ####  :file_folder: The `styles` folder